Kenansville Health & Rehabilitation Center

 Appropriately Uses Anti-Psychotic Medication

-This tells you the percentage of patients given antipsychotic medications.
-While antipsychotic medications may be vital to many residents, it is important to ensure these medications are being used appropriately.
-In limited situations, high levels of antipsychotic drug use may indicate a facility is using these drugs to subdue residents.
+This figure is an indication of the percentage of long-term residents taking antipsychotic medications.
+While antipsychotic medications serve an important medical purpose, it is important to confirm these medications are being used only where medically required.
+In limited situations, high levels of antipsychotic drug use may mean that a facility is using these drugs to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication